OLIMEX/Arduino_configurations/PIC/README.md

 2. An example for PIC32-comaptible programmer is PIC-KIT3.
 Note that PINGUINO boards typically have the small 0.05" step connector for programming.
 Consider the PIC-ICSP adapter to make the connection easier.
 You don't need to purchase any software since Microchip provides free software solution that allows uploading a binary to a target.

+3. After you have programmed the board with the binary, connect the board via the USB to the computer - place it in bootloader mode and check if the board is properly recognzied in "Windows Device Manger".
+To enter bootloader mode: press and hold the user button, press the reset button, release the user button (or press and hold the user button, apply the mini USB, release the user button).

+4. If the board is unrecogznied in the "Windows Device Manager", when placed in bootloader mode, then you need to install drivers.
+These can be found in the following archive: https://github.com/OLIMEX/Arduino_configurations/raw/master/PIC/Bootloaders/PIC32-Pinguino-MX270_chipKITDriverInstaller_v10.zip

-3. After you have programmed the board with the binary, download the newest Arduino IDE (since there are frequent changes in the additional board support package part)
+5. Download the newest Arduino IDE (since there are frequent changes in the additional board support package part)

-4. Start Arduino IDE and navigate to File –> Preferences then load our json file and the chipKIT json.
+6. Start Arduino IDE and navigate to File –> Preferences then load our json file and the chipKIT json.
 The links are avalable below:

   https://raw.githubusercontent.com/OLIMEX/Arduino_configurations/master/PIC/package_olimex_pic_index.json